writetome51/get-date-time/README.md

-Function that orders an array of strings alphabetically and returns void:
+Function that orders an array of strings alphabetically and returns void.
+If not every item in the array is a string, the function will attempt to coerce it into a string by using String(item).

 alphabetize(strings);